DanielZuerrer/CoolAngleCalcJS/README.md

 The project is written in HTML, CSS and JavaScript.
 It is available for use at https://danielzuerrer.github.io/CoolAngleCalcJS/

+To use the application locally download the source code and open the [index.html](index.html) file.

 ### Used Libraries

 The project uses the following libraries which are all available under the MIT licence.